LabTranslationalArchitectomics/expressyouRcell/README.md

 | Lypla1      | 1.1         |

 ## 3) Create the gene-localization table
+Before computing the color shade of each region, genes have to be associated with their cellular localization within the cell structure.
+So, the tool needs a data structure storing information on gene localization within cellular organelles.

-This step can be skipped if you want to use your own table with information on the localization of genes within the cellular compartments and organelles.
+The user can provide a custom table with information on the localization of genes within the cellular compartments and organelles.
 If you provide your own table, this must contain two columns: one with gene names (named exactly ```gene_symbol```) and one with the associated information of the localization of that gene within the cell (named exactly ```subcell_struct```).

 Otherwise, you can create the gene-localization table with the map_gene_localization function provided within expressyouRcell.